-- 1) Receipt from a charitable organization showing the name of the organization, date and location of the contribution, and a reasonably detailed description of property contributed. - 2) Documentation of FMV and method used to determine, cost or other basis of appreciated property, amount claimed if less than your entire interest, and terms of any condition attached to the contribution.
+- 1) Receipt from a charitable organization showing the name of the organization, date and location of the contribution, and a reasonably detailed description of property contributed. - 2) Documentation of FMV and method used to determine amount claimed, if less than your entire interest, and terms of any condition attached to the contribution.